alexanderchainsaw/tictactoe_with_scalable_board/README.md

 # TicTacToe with scalable board

-Python implementation of the classic Tic Tac Toe game using custom TicTacToe class whcih supports board of any size.
+Python implementation of the classic Tic Tac Toe game using custom TicTacToe class which supports board of any size.

 ## Project Structure